 - Participates in meetings and administrative assignments (i.e. case conference, staff meetings);

 - Ensures program compliance with HIPAA regulations; and,

 PLEASE NOTE: The City of Long Beach requires all employees to be vaccinated against COVID-19 prior to their first day unless a medical or religious accommodation is approved by the City of Long Beach's Human Resources Department for the duration of the vaccine mandate.
 In accordance with the State Health Care Worker Vaccine Requirement, the Department of Health and Human Services also requires you to receive a COVID booster.
 Proof of vaccination (including booster) will be required at the time of your pre-employment physical.

 - One year of recent experience providing medical care to patients with tuberculosis.

-- Valid Board Certification in Internal Medicine or Family Medicine.
-Proof of certification required as an application attachment in PDF format.
+- Valid Board Certification in Internal Medicine or Family Medicine ( Proof Required).

 - Willingness and ability to work some evenings and weekends as needed.